ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/index.md

 ---
 layout: default
-title: Gauteng Wellbeing Mapper
+title: Wellbeing Mapper
 description: A mobile app for studying the relationship between place and mental wellbeing in South Africa
 ---

-# Gauteng Wellbeing Mapper
+# Wellbeing Mapper

-A mobile app designed to help researchers understand the relationship between place and mental wellbeing in South African communities.
+A mobile app for studying mental wellbeing in environmental & climate context

 ## 📱 For App Users